andrusenn/leparc-lc-p5js/README.md

 # LeParc p5js livecoder

+This reference is for versions 0.2 or higher.

 > (English) - [Español](https://github.com/andrusenn/leparc-lc-p5js/blob/master/README.es.md)

 Cross platform environment to run [p5js](http://p5js.org/) code in real time.
 This project use [Electronjs](https://electronjs.org/)

-This project was born as a tool for personal use, but it became a performative tool, and took some of the live coding philosophy.
+The project was born as a tool for personal use, but it became a performative tool, and took some of the live coding philosophy.

 The objective is that it be an extensible environment (hackable) where resources or snippets can be programmed to use and share.
 Also, load the js libraries compatible with p5js.